The Complete Bruges, Belgium Travel Guide

 If you are feeling up to it, I would highly recommend climbing the 366 narrow, steep spiral stairs to the top of the belfry.
 If you have ever seen the movie “In Bruges”, this is the tower where one of the characters of the movie meets their end.
 It’s a great movie, but it is even cooler to see the tower in person.

-Visit the Church of Our Lady Bruges
+Visit the Church of Our Lady of Bruges

 Bruges Travel Guide